Carl Hiaasen was born and raised in Florida, where he still lives.

 Tourist Season, published in 1986, was Hiaasen’s first solo novel.
 GQ magazine called it “one of the 10 best destination reads of all time,” though it failed to frighten a single tourist away from Florida.
 His next effort, Double Whammy, was the first (and possibly only) novel ever written about sex, murder and corruption on the professional bass-fishing tour.

-Since then, Hiaasen has published Skin Tight, Native Tongue and nine national bestsellers – Strip Tease, Stormy Weather, Lucky You, Sick Puppy, Basket Case, Skinny Dip, Nature Girl, Star Island and Bad Monkey.
+Since then, Hiaasen has published Skin Tight, Native Tongue and eleven national bestsellers – Strip Tease, Stormy Weather, Lucky You, Sick Puppy, Basket Case, Skinny Dip, Nature Girl, Star Island, Bad Monkey Razor Girl, and his latest, Squeeze Me.
 All the novels are set in Florida, for obvious reasons.

-Hiaasen is also the author of several popular novels for young readers: Hoot, which won a Newbery Honor, Flush, Scat and, most recently, Skink – No Surrender, which introduces one of the wildest characters in his adult books to a teen audience.
+Hiaasen's other books for young readers include Flush, Scat and, most recently, Skink – No Surrender, which introduces one of the wildest characters in his adult books to a teen audience.

-Hiaasen has also written two nonfiction books.
+In addition to the novels, Hiaasen has written several nonfiction books.
 The first, Team Rodent, is a wry but unsparing rant against the Disney empire and its grip on American culture.
 In 2008 came The Downhill Lie, which chronicles Hiaasen’s ill-advised return to the sport of golf after a “much-needed” 32-year hiatus.

 In 2018 he published Assume the Worst -- The Graduation Speech You'll Never Hear, which was illustrated the artist Roz Chast.

 Together, Hiaasen's books have been published in 34 languages, which is 33 more than he can read or write.
 The London Observer has called him “America’s finest satirical novelist,” while Janet Maslin of the New York Times has compared him to Preston Sturges, Woody Allen and S.J.
 Perelman.